Rating is available when the video has been rented.

 This feature is not available right now.
 Please try again later.

-Uploaded on Oct 22, 2010
+Published on Oct 22, 2010

 VICKtory to the Underdog

 1. What made you choose to create a documentary film?
 At what point did you decide to make this film?